DOME-Marketplace/integration-guide/README.md

 ### Access Node

-The [DOME Access-Node](https://github.com/DOME-Marketplace/access-node) is a set of services, that can be used to access the DOME Marketplace.
+The [DOME Access-Node](https://github.com/DOME-Marketplace/access-node) is a set of services for the integration with the DOME Marketplace.
 A registered participant can use it to act as a federated marketplace in DOME.

-The Access-Nodes consists of 3 logical building blocks:
+The Access-Nodes consists of 3 logical componentes:

 ![Building Blocks](doc/img/building-blocks.png)